btgurss/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends.
 I used data about fundraising goals for various films, plays, etc. to create graphs that will help drive decisions about a new fundraiser.

 ![Date Information Graph]Date Information Graph.png)

+1. The Date Information Graph suggest the following:  Louise should start her campaign in the month of April or May
+- May has the highest number of succesful campaigns
+- April has the largest difference between successful and failed campaigns

+2.